Celebrating stories that break down stereotypes, engage audiences and enhance the public’s understanding of mental

 Mental Health Broadcasting – Short Form

-For a factual journalistic, magazine-style, health or lifestyle programme broadcast on television or radio, that deals with current stories, topics or issues in, about or related to mental ill health.
+For a factual, short form, journalistic clip/segment/interview, broadcast on television or radio, that deals with current stories, topics or issues in, about or related to mental ill health.
+This can include content from magazine-style programmes and current affairs programmes, for example.

 Mental Health Content – Special Interest

 For a feature article (550 words or longer) published in print or online that deals with stories, topics or issues in, about or related to health.
 This may include specialist features such as sport, music, food and health and may be published across any platform, including newspaper supplements and magazines.

 Mental Health Content – Digital